Angular Integration

 Loading Data into Webix Component

-A Webix widget can load data directly from the server side, i.e. doesn't require any data providers.
+A Webix component can load data directly from the server side.
+So, the component can work without data providers' infrastructure.

-If necessary, you can use the @Input attributes or data services to provide data for the component, the same as for normal Angular components.
+If necessary, you can use the Angular input function or data services to provide data for the component, the same as for normal Angular components.
 In both cases, the data must be set through the "data" property of the component.
 This way of data setting supports both raw data objects and promises of data objects.

 app/services/film.ts